kantale/docker-compose-bioportal/README.md

 ## Quick setup

-A quick guide with commands to easily setup a BioPortal appliance on your machine
+A quick guide with commands to easily setup a BioPortal appliance on your machine (with security disabled)

 ```shell
 ./0_purge_data_and_reset.sh